drunkeneye/MAFIA.A8/README.md

 Control is done via [/;'] keys for now; joystick should also work in port 0.
 TBD.

 Use enter to shoot during fights.
+You can also quit (and loose) a fight by pressing q.

 ## Remarks